-(d) Where temporary a half-monthly payment of the disablement, total or sum equivalent to 25 per cent partial, results from of monthly wages of the the injury workman, to be paid in accordance with the provisions of sub-section (2).
+(d) Where temporary disablement, total or partial, results from the injury a half-monthly payment of the sum equivalent to 25 per cent of monthly wages of the [employee], to be paid in accordance with the provisions of sub-section (2).

-- Notwithstanding anything contained in sub-section (1), while fixing the amount of compensation payable to a workman in respect of an accident occurred outside India, the Commissioner shall take into account the amount of compensation, if any, awarded to such workman in accordance with the law of the country in which the accident occurred and shall reduce the amount fixed by him by the amount of compensation awarded to the workman in accordance with the law of that country. - 2.
+1. Notwithstanding anything contained in sub-section (1), while fixing the amount of compensation payable to a [employee] in respect of an accident occurred outside India, the Commissioner shall take into account the amount of compensation, if any, awarded to such [employee] in accordance with the law of the country in which the accident occurred and shall reduce the amount fixed by him by the amount of compensation awarded to the [employee] in accordance with the law of that country.

+- [(1B) The Central Government may, by notification in the Official Gazette, specify, for the purposes of sub-section (I), such monthly wages in relation to an employee as it may consider necessary.] - 2.
 The half-monthly payment referred to in Clause (d) of sub-section (1) shall be payable on the sixteenth day- - (i) from the date of disablement where such disablement lasts for a period of twenty-eight days or more; or - (ii) after the expiry of a waiting period of three days from the date of disablement where such disablement lasts for a period of less than twenty-eight days; and thereafter half-monthly during the disablement or during a period of five years, whichever period is shorter: